Ex-Wisconsin official: Ousting drove him to brink of suicide

 State law permitted Wall to return to his previous job as administrator of the Justice Department’s Division of Criminal Investigation.
 Agency officials gave him his job back but quickly demoted him and placed him on administrative leave.

-Schimel fired him in April 2016, after he sent a letter to Walker’s chief-of-staff, Rich Zipperer, asking for help getting his administrator job back.
+Schimel fired him in April 2016, after he sent a letter to Walker’s chief-of-staff at the time, Rich Zipperer, asking for help getting his administrator job back.
 Wall noted in the letter that the administration was concerned about creating public records and told Zipperer to feel free to shred the document.
 Schimel said he couldn’t trust an employee who encouraged others to break the law.

 Wall has since landed a job with a New Hampshire cybersecurity firm but remains bitter about how he believes he was treated.
 He said in November that he would write a tell-all book.

 In the book, Wall writes that he told the Justice Department about problems at the youth prison but the agency dragged its feet.
-He alleges Walker’s administration wouldn’t listen to him about problems within the Corrections Department.
-Zipperer told him it would take a lawsuit to make the administration care about problems at the youth prison, he wrote.
+Zipperer told him it would take a lawsuit to make Walker’s administration care about problems at the youth prison, he wrote.

-He goes on in detail about how Walker looked “small and insignificant” during his presidential bid and how the run cost him political capital with Republican legislators.
+He goes on about how Walker looked “small and insignificant” during his presidential bid.
 Two days after Walker got out of the race, Wall said the exhausted governor confided to him that he feared Trump would destroy the Republican Party.

 “I respected his apparent position of principle, but that was washed away when, as the months went by, I watched him prostitute himself to the same bully that had wasted no time in ripping his dignity away in front of the nation,” Wall wrote.